Main Content

 Rutgers faculty, staff and students on ALL campuses and alumni are eligible to apply to the NE I-Corps Hub cohorts.
 Cohorts are also open to all schools who are members of the Hub and those in the region.
 You must have two or more team members to be accepted into the Regional Program.
 See information about forming an I-Corps team here .

 Note: If you are interested in participating in I-Corps as an Entrepreneurial Lead but don’t have an innovation, we may be able to match you with a team.
-Be sure to email us at icorps@research.rutgers.edu
+We also suggest you attend a Novus Program to meet our team and other regional innovators in person.

 Who can apply for the fellowship?

-Students (undergraduate and graduate) from underrepresented groups at Rutgers and the other schools in the region are encouraged to apply to be an I-Corps Fellow.
+Students (undergraduate and graduate) and Post-Docs from underrepresented groups at Rutgers and the other schools in the region are encouraged to apply to be an I-Corps Fellow.
 Visit the Fellowship page for more information.

 Where do I-Corps innovations come from?